Tyrrrz/CliFx/Readme.md

 ### Environment variables

-An option can be configured to use the value of a specific environment variable as a fallback.
+An option can be configured to use the value of an environment variable as a fallback.
+If an option was not specified by the user, the value will be extracted from that environment variable instead.
+This also works on options which are marked as required.

 ```c#
 [Command]